Karunamon/mirc-reibot/README.md

 Special Thanks
 ------

+I wouldn't be here without standing on the shoulders of giants:

 * Horst Schaeffer (http://www.horstmuc.de) - Inifile, basically makes the update system work.
 * FiberOPtics  (mirc.fiberoptics@gmail.com) - mIRC download script, used with the Icel importer
+* Reko Tiira (reko@tiira.net) - mIRC SQLite backend.
+Soon to be handling all the things.
+All of them.
 * All the folks on #deviant at irc.frogbox.es - For much inspiration!
 * Ayano - For many more great ideas, for keeping me going, for being more awesome than any one person has the right to be :)